abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**: whether use the local screen Coulomb potential method to calculate the value of U and J. If this is set to 1, hubbard_u and hund_j do not need to be specified.
 - **Default**: 0

+#### yukawa_lambda

+- **Type**: Real
+- **Description**: The screen length of Yukawa potential.
+Relevant if `yukawa_potential` is set to 1.
+If left to default, we will calculate the screen length as an average of the entire system.
+It's better to stick to the default setting unless there is a very good reason.
+- **Default**: calculated on the fly.

 #### omc

 - **Type**: Boolean